leanprover-community/blog/posts/searching-for-theorems-in-mathlib.md

 * The [Library overview](https://leanprover-community.github.io/mathlib-overview.html): This page lists the overall most important high-level declarations in mathlib, organized by topic/subfield of mathematics.
 * The [Undergrad list](https://leanprover-community.github.io/undergrad/) is a list of theorems and declarations in mathlib that are considered to be at an undergraduate level.
 This list comes from a document compiled by the [French Ministry of Education](https://media.devenirenseignant.gouv.fr/file/agreg_externe/59/7/p2020_agreg_ext_maths_1107597.pdf)
 * [Wiedijk's 100 Theorems](https://leanprover-community.github.io/100.html): This page lists 100 important theorems from a variety of fields of mathematics.
-They were originally compiled by Freek Wiedijk in his [Formalizing 100 Theorems](https://www.cs.ru.nl/~freek/100/) project as a benchmark for proof assistants.
+They are tracked by Freek Wiedijk in his [Formalizing 100 Theorems](https://www.cs.ru.nl/~freek/100/) project as a benchmark for proof assistants.
 The page has links to the mathlib documentation page for each theorem that mathlib has proven, as well as a link to a page with the list of theorems that mathlib has not (yet!) proven.

 ## Tactics